 Whether you have one or a few consistent sexual partners or are frequently with new sexual partners, these situations put you, and therefore your partner(s), at different levels of risk of exposure to sexually transmitted infections (STIs).
 Talk with your partner(s) about how you meet your sexual needs to determine if you’re comfortable with whatever level of risk is present.
 There will always be risk present and nobody should be shamed or stigmatized for their sexual practices.
 The important part is to determine your comfort level with the risks associated with the encounter and to then be able to make a decision accordingly.

 Accidents happen, and sometimes people unexpectedly get pregnant.
 Taking this risk into account is an important step in deciding whether or not to have sex with someone.
-While off the bat, some people might think, “Oh this doesn’t affect me, I’m gay” or “I’m a lesbian,” and that this is only a worry for heterosexul people, that’s not necessarily true.
+While off the bat, some people might think, “Oh this doesn’t affect me, I’m gay” or “I’m a lesbian,” and that this is only a worry for heterosexual people, that’s not necessarily true.
 Many trans men and non-binary people are able to become pregnant.
-Just because you’re gay and having sex with another man doesn’t mean that he is unable to become pregnant.
-(If that is confusing to you, we will be discussing trans and non-binary identities and sex in an upcoming article).

 If you are having sex with someone who is able to become pregnant, thinking through the implications of that is important for your decision making.
 Are they taking birth control?
 Do you both/all plan to use safer sex supplies to minimize the potential for pregnancy?
 Have you thought about your own feelings about abortion/adoption/having a child if you or your partner got pregnant?
-Are you ready to become a parent if you are against abortion or adoption?
+Are you ready to be pregnant, have an abortion, or become a parent if you are against abortion or adoption and do not plan to use protection?
 These are significant questions to go through with yourself and your partner(s) to determine the best course of action.

 Talking About RelationShip Status